 As a marketer, you most likely are interested in how your website and digital marketing efforts are performing and using a tool like Google Analytics to pull some sort of monthly analytics reports.
 (If not, install Google Analytics now and start tracking that marketing data!).

 You might also track campaign performance from different marketing channels like Google Ads (formerly Google Adwords), Facebook, LinkedIn, or Mailchimp.

 In addition to pulling digital marketing reports on a regular basis, you might need to present these reports to either an internal team or your clients.
-If you’re unsure how to do that, here are some steps for pulling a stellar report and delivering a great presentation.

 First, you’ll need to prepare your reports.
-DashThis is an excellent tool for streamlining your reporting, which saves you time and helps you present top-notch reports that are clear for your team and clients to understand.
+DashThis is an excellent tool for streamlining your reporting, which saves you so much time and helps you present top-notch reports that are clear for your team and clients to understand.